vilbak/Innowise-Lab-Internship--Level-1--Clever-to-do-list/README.md

 ## Database snapshot
     .
     └──users
-        └──usersId                       #Unique user id generated when user signs up └──notes                     #Number of notes that an user created └──noteId               #Unique note id generated on creating a  note ├──createdAt      #Date of the creation the note ├──description     #Description of the note
+        └──id               #Unique user id generated when user signs up └──notes                #All notes that were created
+        └──id               #Unique user id generated  when user signs up ├──createdAt        #Date of the creation the note ├──description      #Description of the note
         └──note             #Note title
         └──done             #Status of completion

 # Application Stack